Jeimer Candelario Player Props: Nationals vs. Padres

-On Wednesday, Jeimer Candelario (batting .472 in his past 10 games) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 7:05 PM ET.
+On Thursday, Jeimer Candelario (.737 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 4:05 PM ET.

 Jeimer Candelario Game Info & Props vs. the Padres